ForgerOfThings/slopblock/README.md

 This is a very basic firefox extension i am building to hide AI content on youtube, to discuss the development, or otherwise support/communicate with me, please join https://www.discord.gg/kpBYYA5Nuw

-To view settings and options go to the preferences page under manage extension > preferences What does it hide?
+What does it hide?

 - AI generated video summaries